Paramedic

 Open Competitive

-Application Closing Date: Friday May 19, 2023, 1700 hours
+Application Closing Date: Friday, June 7, 2024, 1700 hours

 Central Lyon County Fire Protection District is an all-hazard emergency response agency with roots in rural Nevada in the historic Comstock mining district, home of farming and ranching tradition, and rural "hometown" communities.
 The District is located in Northern Nevada, stretching along iconic Highway 50, once known as the Loneliest Highway in the World; It is not lonely today, as some 25,000 commuters a day make their way from comfortable and affordable communities to jobs in the Capital City (Carson City), Reno-Tahoe, and the surrounding Industrial Parks.
 Central Lyon County provides easy access to Nevada's wide-open spaces, vast high desert plains, mountain ranges, rivers and creeks, Lake Lahontan, and two other State Parks, as well as stunning views of the Sierra-Nevada mountains.
+We also have excellent schools; Dayton High School is the number 1 ranked High School in Lyon County, and Silver Stage High School sports a 92% graduation rate.

 Salary and Benefit Information for 2022:

-• Paramedic ($61,838 to $75,196) annually
+• Paramedic ($64,968 to $79,001) annually

 • Plus Eligible Overtime